Ever wondered how the future of our gamified paradigm towards learning information security will look like?

-Once you've accepted the invitation, you will be met with the lobby screen.
+To play, navigate to the Battlegrounds page, and you'll be met with the lobby screen.

-The lobby screen contains all the pre-game controls, settings, chat lobbies and game-mode selections.
-From this screen you are able to organize your team, add them to the lobby with you and start your game with the preferred game-mode.
+The lobby screen contains all the pre-game controls, settings, chat lobbies, and game-mode selections.
+From this screen, you can organize your team, add them to the lobby with you and start your game with the preferred game mode.

 At the bottom right, you have your team line-up.
-In order to be able to team up with different players, you will need to have Followed them on the platform.
-In order to do so, simply click a chat member's name and click the Follow user option.
+To team up with different players, you will need to have Followed them on the platform.
+To do so, click a chat member's name and click the Follow user option.

 You will be met with a confirmation popup at the top right of your screen.

-You can also do so with any member of the platform as long as you visit their profile page and click the Follow button.
+You can also do so with any platform member as long as you visit their profile page and click the Follow button.

-If you're already a part of an older team, you will need to leave it manually in order to be allowed to invite a friend and form a new team.
-In order to do so, navigate to the Party Settings submenu and click on the Leave Party button.
+If you're already a part of an older team, you will need to leave it manually to be allowed to invite a friend and form a new team.
+To do so, navigate to the Party Settings submenu and click on the Leave Party button.

 Now, you can proceed with adding your friends.
-Simply click the right-most button on the Battlegrounds Party line-up and you should see all of your Followed friends there.
+Click the right-most button on the Battlegrounds Party line-up, and you should see all of your Followed friends there.